LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/May/week-of-may-27th.md

 ### Type: New functionality

 The mobile app SDK 3.8 release notes are now in the Developers Community.
 Please see release notes for [iOS](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-release-notes.html#android-messaging-sdk---version-380) and [Android](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-release-notes.html#android-messaging-sdk---version-380).

+## New timestamp field of original event time (History Interaction API)

+### Type: New functionality

+A new field will be introduced for each SDE within "SDEs" section in the JSON response: originalTimeStamp.
+The field will contain the original creation time of the SDE, along (and in the same section) with the existing field, serverTimeStamp, which contains the enrichment time of the SDE.
+This change is backward compatible.
+Please refer to the attached screenshot for reference to the current JSON response.